No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Results

 \subsubsection{SED fitting analysis}

 We perform a UV-to-FIR SED fitting analysis using \texttt{CIGALE} \citep{Boquien2019}, which is based on an energy balance principle, fixing the redshift to $z_{\rm spec}$.
 We assume a constant star formation history (SFH) and adopt \citet{Bruzual2003} stellar population models with the \citet{Calzetti2000} dust attenuation law.
 We adopt a broad metallicity range of 0.004 to 0.02, dust attenuation to the rest-frame V band ($A_{\rm V}$) values from 0 to 6 magnitudes, and ionization parameters log$U$ of -2.0.
 The AGN component is modeled using the \citet{Fritz2006} template, with the AGN fraction ($f_{\rm AGN}$), i.e., the contribution of the AGN to the total IR luminosity, ranging from 0.01 to 0.8.
 The angle between the equatorial axis and the viewing angle at the line of sight ($\rm \Psi$) ranges from 40 to 90.
 With a fixed open angle of the AGN torus at 100 degrees, this range of $\rm \Psi$ refers to Type I AGN.
-We note that recent MIR observations \citep{Wang24_lrd,Williams2024_RED,Barro2024} suggest a lack of hot torus dust emission in LRDs, which may deviate from the \citet{Fritz2006} template adopted.
+We note that recent MIR observations \citep{Wangbingjie2025,Williams2024_RED,Barro2024} suggest a lack of hot torus dust emission in LRDs, which may deviate from the \citet{Fritz2006} template adopted.
 However, with the absence of deep MIR observations, we anticipate little change in the quality of SED fitting on our sample by only changing the AGN torus emission in the templates.
 On the contrary, the inclusion of continuum from accretion disk by limiting $\Psi$ to Type I AGN is critical, as we robustly detected broad lines in H$\rm \beta$.

 Given that we only have upper limits in the FIR, we adopt a simple FIR dust model from \cite{Casey2012}, using the default dust emissivity index ($\beta=2.0$) and MIR power-law slope ($\alpha = 2.0$).
+Compared to $\beta=1.5$, which is adopted in some studies of dusty star-forming galaxies \citep[e.g.,][]{Hildebrand1983, Kovacs2006, Gordon2010, Gomez-Guijarro2022a, Xiao2023}, our choice of $\beta=2.0$ is more conservative and leads to slightly lower inferred dust temperatures for a given FIR slope.
 During the fitting process, we find that when the dust temperature ($T_{\rm dust}$) is allowed to vary across a defined range, the best-fit $T_{\rm dust}$ is strongly influenced by the upper boundary of the input range.
 This effect arises due to the absence of deep MIR data, which prevents us from constraining the maximum $T_{\rm dust}$.
 Consequently, we cannot determine a precise best-fit value for $T_{\rm dust}$, but the deep NOEMA data allow us to place a lower limit.

 To refine our constraints, we adopt an optimized fitting approach that allows us to constrain the minimum allowed $T_{\rm dust}$ using the NOEMA 1.3 mm 3$\sigma$ upper limits.
 In this approach, we fix $T_{\rm dust}$ during the fitting and perform multiple fits with different $T_{\rm dust}$ values, ranging from 30 K to 150 K. In addition, we also correct the effect of the cosmic microwave background (CMB) as an observing background on photometry, following \cite{dacunha2013}.
 The CMB has the effect of raising the apparent dust temperature with increasing redshift, as the CMB temperature scales with redshift and provides an additional background source of radiation for dust heating.
 We assume $\beta=2.0$, consistent with previous studies for $z\sim7$ galaxies \citep{Sommovigo2022}.
 In this way, we derive the intrinsic FIR photometry starting from MIPS 70$\mu$m, which is used for SED fitting.
 The best-fit SEDs, with and without AGN components considered, are presented in Fig.~\ref{9094_sed}.